 Additionally, our compassionate staff is familiar with handling all types of drug addictions.
 They understand the unique withdrawal symptoms of each type of drug and will provide the comfort you need to make it.
 You can put your trust in our capable medical team.
 Some of our treatment programs include:

 Don’t wait another day to seek peace and happiness.
-Now that you know — what is physical dependence, take the first step for your recovery by reaching out to Tides Edge.
-Contact us at 866.723.3127, and we’ll get you on the road to recovery.
+Now that you know — what physical dependence is, take the first step for your recovery by reaching out to Tides Edge.
+Contact us at 866.723.3127, or contact us online and we’ll get you on the road to recovery.